Tag: nicotine

 5. Follow a treatment programme: nicotine replacement therapy, bupropion, varenicline or cytisine, and use these medicines in conjunction with medical supervision.

-6. Or switch to another source of nicotine (e-cigarettes, nicotine pouches) or a tobacco product that is not burned (snus, heated tobacco).
+6. Or switch to another source of nicotine (e-cigarettes, nicotine pouches) or a tobacco product that is not burned (snus, heated tobacco for a few weeks).

 7. Avoid smokers and places where you used to smoke.